tejaldabhade/tejaldabhade/README.md

 ## 🧠 Quote I Live By

-> “Data will talk to you if you’re willing to listen.” – Jim Bergeson
+*“Data will talk to you if you’re willing to listen.” – Jim Bergeson*

+---

+Thanks for visiting my profile — feel free to connect and collaborate!